This is a sponsored post and all opinions are my own.

 At Cars.com you can find all the resources you need to help you make your purchase, including how to check for car seat safety.
 Before you start looking you should have your budget in mind.

-Things to consider first before you buy.
+Things to consider first before you buy a car

 - Will you pay cash?

 - How many miles to the gallon will you get?

 - Has there been any recalls on this type of vehicle?

 - Will you need to repair the vehicle soon?

 - Have a good mechanic look at the car before you buy.